Topic: Wealth Management

 Trimark Investments

 One challenge with researching investments over time is that companies sometimes change names as they grow and mature.
-As you search through our archives, one such example of this you will find is Trimark investments.
+As you search through our archives, one such example of this you will find is Trimark investments, which was known for its deep value investing approach.

-In 2018, Invesco retired the “sub-brand” Trimark in all markets, including Canada.
+In 2018, Invesco retired the “sub-brand” Trimark in all markets, including Canada, though the principles of deep value investing continued to influence their strategy.

 Invesco is one of Canada’s largest investment-management companies.
 Choices for Invesco investments include its families of ETFs, mutual funds, private pools and principal protected notes.